 What is the Helvetica riddle?
 Can you solve it?

-Locate a switchboard room.
+Locate the MU switchboard.
 What was it for?
 What is it now?

 Why was Melbourne’s abandoned by most residents for 90 years?